 I have been writing as a hobby for decades.
 Before the ease of a computer, I wrote inside notebooks during class, as far back as elementary school.
-Teachers submitted my short stories into school contests, but I never took it seriously beyond that even though it was something I loved to do.
-I kept many of these unfinished “books” in a container with all my school memories.
+Teachers submitted my short stories into school contests, but I never took writing seriously beyond that even though it was something I loved to do.
+I kept many of my unfinished “books” in a container with all my school mementos.

-Just after college, I started my first book—a contemporary romance (at that time) with a little mystery involved—again as a hobby and something for myself (and I tend to read a lot of mysteries/psychological thrillers, but prefer to write romance).
-I spent a couple of years on it and was 3/4 of the way done.
-I’d told so many family and friends about the book and every detail.
+Just after college, I started my first real book—(at that time) a contemporary romance with a little mystery involved—again, as a hobby and something for myself.
+(I tend to read a lot of mysteries/psychological thrillers but prefer to write romance.)
+I spent a couple of years on it and was three-quarters of the way done.
+I told so many family members and friends about the book, in every detail.
 They liked it and told me to go for it.
 But I didn’t.

 Near the end of 2009, I began my second novel, A Brush With Fame, with the concept that I’d be okay if it were edited and torn apart.
-It was finished in 2010, with the first revision.
-Friends critiqued it and placed sticky notes on any and every page where a suggestion had been made.
+The first revision was finished in 2010.
+Friends critiqued it and placed sticky notes on every page where a suggestion was made.
 This feedback was vital and helped me to be a better writer.

 Then my mother was terminally ill at the end of 2013.
 She’d never asked me about my books.
-But I was sitting beside her hospital bed, opening up about this dream I had to be a writer (and so scared to be in a world without her in it).
+But I sat beside her hospital bed, opening up about this dream I had to be a writer (and so scared to be in a world without her).
 My mother told me, “Get your book done.”

-If I had to say what my specialty is it would be character development—a heroine and hero that are loved and you as the reader, care about.
-We want these two together.
-Their dialogue is witty and very natural—what a couple might talk about but keeping it fresh, fun, and flirtatious.
-I’m about a strong foundation the couple possess and rather the obstacles thrown at them to deal with.
+If I had to say what my specialty is, it would be character development—having a heroine and hero who are loved and who you as the reader care about.
+We want the two together.
+Their dialogue is witty and very natural—what a couple might talk about—but keeping it fresh, fun, and flirtatious.
+I’m about the strong foundation a couple possesses and the obstacles thrown at them to deal with.

-A little trivia about my books… My heroes names end with the letter ‘n’ and my heroines end with the letter ‘a’ so far in all of my novels.
-I choose to use a beta male, or as I see it, the “nice” guy, who others might not notice at first but the heroine does and falls for.
+A little trivia about my books… So far, in all of my novels, my heroes names end with the letter n and my heroines end with the letter a.
+I choose to use a beta male, or as I see it, the nice guy who others might not notice at first but the heroine does and falls for.
 A nice hero doesn’t mean he’s boring but can be quite the opposite.
-Two of my books will focus on the heroine being involved with a celebrity because that subject matter has always fascinated me.
+Two of my books (one’s published, one’s not) focus on the heroine being involved with a celebrity because that subject has always fascinated me.
 What would it be like to have someone famous want you?
 And I find songs that remind me of my characters as I’m writing the novel.
-For my first two, I made it a point to have songs placed periodically throughout the novels.
-For my other three (not yet out), there are just a few choice songs mentioned.
-Also, I write books that I’d like to read because everything happens in them that I wanted to have happen.
+For my first two, I made it a point to have songs placed periodically throughout the stories.
+For my other three (one out, two not), there are just a few choice songs mentioned.
+Also, I write books that I’d like to read because everything happens in them that I want to have happen.

 I’m from the Southwest, and my job is substitute teaching.
 I have a B.S. in family studies and have worked most of my life with children of all ages.
 Photography is a passion of mine and was a side job for a time.
 I love the movie The Notebook.
-And I never miss going to Disneyland with my teen son every year, if I can help it (my happiest place on Earth).
+And I never skip going to Disneyland (my happiest place on Earth) with my teen son every year, if I can help it.